b) Rom 8:19: Paul wrote, “For the eager expectation of creation awaits the revelation of the sons of God.”

 And their souls will cleave to me…and they will fulfill my commandments, and I shall be their Father…And they will all be called children of the living God, and every angel and every spirit will know, yea, they will know that these are my children…and that I love them.

-Note that the concept of being a son or daughter of God was not a NT innovation.
+Note that the concept of being a son or daughter of God was not a New Testament innovation.

 Although Jews in the OT era recognized the term “sons of God” as a distinguishing mark exclusive to faithful members of Israel, in reality God welcomed and included gentiles who called upon him in faith (Josh 6:25; Ruth 4:9–12; 2 Sam 11:6–11).